SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > HE HASN'T REALLY BEEN WITH US ALL THAT LONG.
 >
-> IT FEELS LIKE HE'S ALWAYS BEEN HERE, BUT I THINK HE'S JUST STARTING TO BE HIMSELF.
+> IT FEELS LIKE HE'S ALWAYS BEEN HERE, BUT I THINK HE'S JUST STARTING TO GET COMFORTABLE, BE HIMSELF.
 >
 > YEAH, I AGREE THAT HE'S A LITTLE NAÏVE, BUT WE NEED A LITTLE OF THAT OPTIMISM.